AmazingChicken/ULook/README.md

 ## Implementation
-ULook is developed in Java, Scala and Play framework with postgresql as the database.
+ULook is developed in Java, Scala and Play framework with postgresql as the database and Redis as cache.